raspberrypilearning/astropi-iss-speed/en/step_4.md

 --- task ---

-Install the `opencv-python` package in Thonny
+Install the `opencv-python` package in Thonny.

 --- /task ---